davidmoten/rxjava-extras/README.md

 Throughput writing to spinning disk on an i7 with `Options.bufferSizeBytes=1024`:
 * 34MB/second with 1K messages (34,000 messages/second)
 * 5.2MB/second with 4B messages (1,300,000 integers/second)

 I wouldn't be surprised to see another order of magnitude improvement on this throughput in the medium term (especially if using memory-mapped files).
+There are at least a couple of java file based implementations out there that have impressive throughput using memory-mapped files but without the overhead of a rolling queue for disk space recovery.

 TestingHelper
 -----------------